Verses of Love

-Upon release, it was one of the most successful Indonesian film, and was the first Indonesian film to reach 3.5 million tickets sold, only to be surpassed by Laskar Pelangi a few months later.
-Both films are the only film to surpass more than 3 million audiences before 2010s.
-In 2016 during the screening of Rudy Habibie, a sequel was confirmed to be in development; to be released in December 2017.
+Upon release, it was one of the most successful Indonesian films, and was the first Indonesian film to reach 3.5 million tickets sold, only to be surpassed by Laskar Pelangi a few months later.
+Both films are the only film to surpass more than 3 million audiences before the 2010s.
+A sequel titled Ayat-Ayat Cinta 2, was released on December 21, 2017.

 Synopsis

 The clever Fahri bin Abdillah goes on scholarship to Egypt to undertake study for a master's degree in Islam at Al-Azhar University, Cairo; his parents had to sell their rice field to help him as well.

 Fahri has a plan for his life to be achieved through his perseverance and discipline.
 He plans to marry when his thesis is accepted.
 He has yet to have a close relationship with a woman beyond what he had with his mother and grandmother.

 Maria Girgis is his first admirer: a Coptic Christian neighbor that, attracted to him for his knowledge of the Al Quran, admits it only in her diary.

 The Indonesian student Nurul did not recognize her attraction to Fahri.
 Nurul, a daughter of a well-regarded Muslim cleric in Indonesia, made Fahri think himself unworthy.

 The humble next door Egyptian neighbor, Noura, had empathy for Fahri since he got a scholarship but she romantically interpreted the feelings and this led to an accusation of rape.

 Aisha's beautiful eyes captured Fahri's heart and in the metro when Fahri defended Islam from being narrow-minded, Aisha fell in love with him.
 Before marriage, Fahri sought to satisfy the desire in his heart and follow his religious faith in pursuit of this relationship.